AdamLearns/VocalStreamer/README.md

 ### Adam-specific instructions

 - Make a `password.txt` in the repo with the bot's server's password in it.
+- Make sure `/etc/hosts` has an entry for `minipc` on the local network.
+Note that the bot functionality only works on the local network.

 ## Adam's Code Jam